George Washington Rains: Biography

 Shortly before the war ended he additionally received command of the ordnance depots and arsenals in the lower Confederacy.
 Apparently in 1865 he had been made a brigadier general in the Georgia Militia, too, though he also kept his Confederate rank.
 His older brother Gabriel J. Rains was a West Point absolvent of 1827 and served as Confederate brigadier general as well.
 The older Rains had specialized in the creation and use of mines, booby traps and torpedoes; and headed the Torpedo Bureau.
 Though not working together the brothers were collectively known as Bomb Brothers while George Rains on his own had been called the Chief Chemist of the Confederacy.

 After the war Rains stayed in Augusta and chose an academic life; he lectured as professor of chemistry at the Medical College of Georgia.
 Also becoming its dean, he retired in 1894 and returned to Newburgh.
 He died there on March 21, 1898, and was buried at Saint George's Cemetery.

-As of June 2021, historian and publisher Theodore P. Savas of Savas Beatie was in the final writing stage of what promises to be a definitive biography of George W. Rains.
-It will include an in-depth examination of his early years, his extensive Mexican War service, his interwar years, a detailed discussion of his role during the Civil War based extensively on primary and heretofore unused documents, and a chapter on his postwar life.
+Historian and publisher Theodore P. Savas of Savas Beatie is finishing what promises to be a definitive biography of George W. Rains, the powder works, and Confederate logistics.
+It will include an in-depth examination of his early years, his extensive Mexican War service, interwar years, a detailed discussion of his role during the Civil War based extensively on primary and heretofore unused documents, and his postwar life.